littlebenlittle/littlebenlittle.github.io/README.md

 ### TODOs

+- [ ] fix local build system so it doesn't create so many container images
 - [ ] "show code" for larger blocks
 - [ ] add md extension to compile graphs
 - [ ] add md extension to compile math